 The excavation is not about discovering items of value.
 A broken brick is a testimony to the structures of Black Wall Street, or a child’s toy paints a picture of their daily lives.
 Loss cannot be fully appreciated without first understanding the context.

 “As archeologists coming into this space, we are not trying to force any interpretation onto the artifacts.
 From whatever remains, if we even find anything we can ask questions like ‘What can this fragment of a ceramic plate tell us?
 It could be anything from status to what kind of market access did black families have at this time to buy new plates.” she explained.
 “It’s not just about men at work building Greenwood.
 This is about families who were a part of the legacy of Black Wall Street.”

 On Friday, February 27 from 5:30 to 6:30 p.m., TU will host the panel discussion “Black Wall Street and the 1921 Tulsa Race Massacre” to explore the success of Black Wall Street before the 1921 Tulsa Race Massacre.
 The forum will cover current diversity initiatives, what Black Wall Street is today and how we can actively engage and support Greenwood businesses.

 “It is incredibly special to turn the nation’s lens to this black community once again.
 It was a beacon of light for black families who were trying to escape the Jim Crow south, searching for a new life, safety, and a promise of prosperity within one of the wealthiest black communities in the country,” Odewale said.
 “We can now give new honor to that heritage and their descendants by putting together whatever we can find today to share their vital story.”

-Explore TU’s special collections exhibition “The 1921 Tulsa Race Massacre and the Aftermath” and allow the ghosts of Tulsa’s past to serve as a reminder that unfettered hatred and racism leads to devastation.
+Explore TU’s special collections exhibition, “Images from the Burning; the 1921 Tulsa Race Massacre in Special Collections,” and allow the ghosts of Tulsa’s past to serve as a reminder that unfettered hatred and racism leads to devastation.
 It’s as clear as black and white.